colelawrence/decipad/apps/docs/docs/basic-concepts/language-errors.md

 Cash = 100 $
 Coffee = 5 $
 Cash = Cash - Coffee
-==> This name is already being used.
-You cannot have duplicated names
+==> The "Cash" name is already taken.
+It has been either defined elsewhere or is a language constant.
 ```

 You can fix it by providing descriptive variable names: